balena-io-modules/ngUrlBind/README.md

 ## Installation

-`bower install urlBind`
+`bower install ngUrlBind`

-make sure urlBind/dist/urlBind.js is loaded before your angular module. urlBind is wrapped in the Universal Module Definition so it supports AMD, CommonJS, and plain ol' global declaration via script tag.
+make sure ngUrlBind/dist/ngUrlBind.js is loaded before your angular module. ngUrlBind is wrapped in the Universal Module Definition so it supports AMD, CommonJS, and plain ol' global declaration via script tag.

-Make your angular module require the 'urlScope' module and inject the urlBind service into your controller.
+Make your angular module require the 'urlScope' module and inject the ngUrlBind service into your controller.
 You're ready to go.

 ## Development